 I want to run a security test or other simulated event on my AWS architecture.

-You can carry out penetration tests against resources on your AWS account per the policies and guidelines at Penetration Testing.
-You don't need approval from AWS to run penetration tests against resources on your AWS account.
+You can carry out penetration tests against or from resources on your AWS account by following the policies and guidelines at Penetration Testing.
+You don't need approval from AWS to run penetration tests against or from resources on your AWS account.

-Note: You are not permitted to conduct any security assessments of AWS infrastructure that is not on your AWS account.
-You are also not permitted to conduct security assessments of AWS services themselves.
-If you discover a security issue within any AWS services in the course of your security assessment, contact AWS Security immediately.
+Note: You aren't permitted to conduct any security assessments of AWS infrastructure that isn't on your AWS account.
+You also aren't permitted to conduct security assessments of AWS services themselves.
+If you discover a security issue within any AWS service in the course of your security assessment, contact AWS Security immediately.

 To request permission for network stress-testing

 Before stress-testing your network, review the Amazon EC2 Testing Policy.
-If your planned tests exceed the limits outlined in the policy, contact firstname.lastname@example.org at least 14 business days before your planned test and provide a full description of your plan, including expected risks and outcomes.
+If your planned tests exceed the limits outlined in the policy, then submit a request using the Simulated Event form at least 14 business days before your planned test.
+Provide a full description of your plan, including expected risks and outcomes.

 To request permission for other simulated events

 For any other simulated events, submit a request using the Simulated Event form and provide a full description of your planned event, including details, risks, and desired outcomes.